epok

 bash

-curl -X POST https://app.getepok.dev/insert/elasticsearch/_bulk \
+curl -X POST https://ingest.getepok.dev/insert/elasticsearch/_bulk \

 -H 'Authorization: Bearer YOUR_API_KEY' \